ckingdon/imgpoints/README.md

 > I wrote this circa 2010.
 Someday I'll re-write it, apply proper programming principles, and make it more efficient.
-Until then, here it is, worts and all!
+Until then, here it is, warts and all!

 # imgpoints.py
 Command-line tool to quickly extract data at xy points from raster datasets.